jamesgolick/fetlife-nagios-plugins/README.md

 Services include:

+  * Resque
-  * Resque - Monitor resque queue sizes to get alerted if queues are backing up.
+    * check_resque: Monitor resque queue sizes to get alerted if queues are backing up.
+    * check_resque_failed: Monitor the number of failures in the queue.